 However, we strictly would advise you not to indulge in any such action.

-Tramadol withdrawal symptoms
+Tramadol withdrawal symptoms and Timeline

 When Tramadol is used in doses larger than prescribed works differently by not just activating the opioid receptors in the brain but also blocking the neurotransmitters like norepinephrine and serotonin from being reabsorbed in the body.
 Tramadol withdrawal could actually have two different forms- typical opioid withdrawal syndrome or traditional opioid withdrawal syndrome.
 Withdrawal of Opioids generally has two phases which are early and late withdrawal.